nucleic/enaml/docs/source/dev_guides/stylesheets.rst

 Pseudo-classes are specified by assigning a string to the ``pseudo_class`` attribute of a :class:`Style <enaml.styling.Style>` object.
 Multiple pseudo-classes can be chained together with a colon, which will match using logical AND semantics.
+Comma separated classes are also allowed, which will match using logical OR semantics.
 A pseudo-class can also be negated with the exclamation operator.

 See the :ref:`list_of_pseudo_classes` reference section for the list of supported pseudo-classes.